 Prior to Back to the Future, anyone who thought 88 miles per hour would send you 30 years into the past would have probably been looked at just a wee bit cockeyed.
 The first installation of Robert Zemeckis's trilogy made every teenager in the world look a little cross-eyed at that gorgeous woman who looked a bit TOO much like his mom.

-#10 on The Best Movies for Tweenssee more on Back to the Future
+#4 on The Funniest '80s Moviessee more on Back to the Future

 The movie that spawned the "Truffle Shuffle" stands as a classic adventure story for kids of all ages and the instigator of countless treasure hunts in suburbs around the world.